Tomislav Šuker

 Tomislav Šuker (born 26 April 1940 in Livno) is a Croatian retired track and field athlete who competed for Yugoslavia.
 He won a gold medal in shot put at the 1967 Mediterranean Games.

 Tomislav Šuker also won the Yugoslavian championship in shot put twice, 1967 and 1968.

-Tomislav Šuker is father of Davor Šuker, one of best Croatian footballers of all time.
+Tomislav Šuker is father of Davor Šuker, one of best-known Croatian footballers of all time.